 Well, the above 3 method were the easiest ever methods to take screenshots.
 Have some other way take screenshots?
 Share with us in the comments below and we may add it in the article.

 You may visit our Tips & Tweaks section for more awesome tips, tricks and tweaks about Windows 8.

 Was this post helpful?
 Subscribe to Windows 8 Core Feeds, be our follower on Twitter, like us on Facebook or follow us on Google+ to keep yourself updated with all the latest Windows 8 news and Tips & Tweaks.

 People searched for the following terms to get here:

-- how to take snapshots on surface
+- how to take a screenshot of a specific area on microsoft surface

 - print screen surface rt